 We unashamedly believe that all our students can achieve academically.
 Being successful in their subjects unlocks doors for future progress.
 We work hard to prepare them to compete alongside their peers when applying and interviewing for further education places, apprenticeships or employment.
 Work experience is a feature of the year 10 and 11 provision and consists of long term placements one day-a-week, which gives students time to develop their skills and grow more confident in the 'real world'.

 A key feature of Meadowbrook College is our strong commitment to the adoption of Restorative Principles and Practice.
 These underpin all aspects of our community, supporting positive behaviour and relationships and underpinning quality teaching and learning.

 We work very closely with parents, schools and outside agencies who are engaged with our students.
 This allows us to offer an extra dimension of support to ensure our students are given the best chance of success whilst with us at the college.

 Meadowbrook College is committed to safeguarding children and young people.
 We will endeavour to provide a safe and welcoming environment where children are respected and valued.
 We will be alert to the signs of abuse and neglect and will follow our procedures to ensure that children receive effective support and protection.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding Policy which can be viewed in the Policies' section of our website located in the 'Document Zone'.

-Other than the Headteacher, our Designated Safeguarding Leads (DSLs)are Susy Morgan, Elaine Kinnell.
+Other than the Headteacher, our Designated Safeguarding Lead (DSL)is Susy Morgan.

 Contact details for the above named DSLs and DDSLs) can be found under Contact Us.